-Indicates the time zone offset, and indicates if the DST and DSO are enabled or disabled.
-If DSO or DST is displayed with uppercase letters, the function is ON/True.
-If the function is displayed with lower case letters, the function is OFF/False.
-To configure time zone, DST, and DSO, please refer to section 3.7.2.
+Indicates the time zone offset and whether the DST and DSO are enabled or disabled.
+If DSO or DST is displayed in uppercase letters, the function is ON/True.
+If the function is displayed in lower case letters, the function is OFF/False.
+To configure time zone, DST and DSO, please refer to section 3.7.1.

-CDP in 15:56:30
+CDP in 15:56:30 (example display)

-Indicates the CDP time generated from upstream CDP packets contained in the VANC space of the HD-SDI video bitstream.
-CDP will be in uppercase letters if the time source is present. cdp will be in lowercase letters if the time source is not present.
+Displays the CDP time generated from upstream CDP packets contained in the VANC space of the HD-SDI video bitstream.
+CDP will be displayed in uppercase letters if the time source is present.
+CDP will be in lowercase letters if the time source is not present.